“There are a lot of details that are too horrific to discuss,”: Three people arrested for alleged sexual assault of 12-year-old

-FRESNO, California (KSEE) — The Fresno Sheriff’s Office has arrested two women for the alleged sexual assault of a 12-year-old girl.
+FRESNO, California (KGPE) — The Fresno Sheriff’s Office has arrested two women for the alleged sexual assault of a 12-year-old girl.

 One of the women is the mother of the victim.